 Electronic Notarisation

-Since the global pandemic began, we have seen a substantial increase in demand the use of electronic notarisation options.
+As a firm, we have seen a substantial increase in demand the use of both remote and electronic notarisation options.
 This is an area of practice that now augments our more traditional “wet ink” paper-based practices.

 In an increasingly integrated digital environment, Cheeswrights is committed to offering innovative solutions to our clients within the constraints of our professional practice rules and the current provisions of English and other law.